 Lapeirousia pyramidalis ssp. regalis has dark purple to magenta flowers and is found on stony sandstone slopes in the Olifants River Valley.
 Photo 1 taken by Bob Rutemoeller of plants being grown by Gordon Summerfield.
 Photo 2 from Rod Saunders.

-Lapeirousia silenoides is found in Namaqualand in coarse granite derived sand and in rocky places often in the crevices of granite outcrops.
+Lapeirousia silenoides (Jacq.)
+Ker Gawl. is found in Namaqualand in coarse granite derived sand and in rocky places often in the crevices of granite outcrops.
 It is sometimes called "Springbok painted petals".
 Numerous magenta to cerise flowers with creamy yellow markings are borne close together.
 In a wet year like 2006, throughout Namaqualand were patches of bright pink from this plant and also Pelargonium incrassatum which is the very same color.
 Photos from Mary Sue Ittner from August 2001 and September 2006 and from Bob Rutemoeller taken in Namaqualand September 2006 show it growing in the rocks and the leaves and the long tube.
-The last photo was taken in the bulb room at Kirstenbosch National Botanical Garden by Bob Rutemoeller.
+The last photo was taken by Alan Horstmann.